gfroerli/api/README.md

 # Coredump Water Sensor API

-This project provides an API for querying sensor data of our photon water sensors located in the particle cloud.
+This project provides an API for querying sensor data of our LoRaWAN based water temperature sensors.
+Checkout https://gfrör.li for an application using the API

 ## Requirements